 We strongly recommend that you apply for OSAP, even if you think that you will not receive funding.
 You should apply for OSAP at https://www.ontario.ca/osap as soon as the application becomes available.
 It generally takes 4-6 weeks for OSAP applications to be processed.

-All students should apply by June 30, 2017 (the 2017 application will open in the spring of 2017) if they wish to use OSAP towards their tuition and would like the funding available at the start of their study period.
+All students should apply by June 30 (the application will open in the spring) if they wish to use OSAP towards their tuition and would like the funding available at the start of their study period.

 Students who do not reside in Ontario should refer to the Government of Canada website for further instructions on applying for financial aid within your home province.